ghaid999/holbertonschool-hbnb/part1/README.md

 ---

-# 5. Design Decisions

-## Layered Architecture

-> Explain why it was chosen.

-## Object-Oriented Design

-> Explain how inheritance, associations, and encapsulation are used.

-## SOLID Principles

-> Mention how the design follows SOLID principles.

-## UML Design Choices

-> Explain why relationships, multiplicities, and inheritance were modeled this way.

----

 # 6. Conclusion

 > Summarize the overall architecture and explain how this document will support the implementation of the HBnB application.

----

-# References

-- UML Documentation
-- Mermaid Documentation
-- Holberton Project Specification